mayonorris/alx-system_engineering-devops/0x02-shell_redirections/README.md

  command that finds all empty files and directories in the current directory and all sub-directories.

 	find . -type d -empty -o -type f -empty -a -printf "%f\n"

+Write a script that lists all the files with a .gif extension in the current directory and all its sub-directories.

+	find . -type f -name "*.gif" | sed 's/.gif//' | sort -f